2012 (film): Plot

-Adrian, Carl, and First Daughter Laura fly to the arks, while President Wilson remains in White House to address the nation.
-Jackson finds Yuri, Alec and Oleg, Yuri's girlfriend Tamara, and their pilot Sasha.
-Sasha and Gordon fly them out in an Antonov An-500 as the Yellowstone ash cloud envelops Nevada.
-Billions die in disasters worldwide, including President Wilson.
-With the presidential line of succession broken following the Vice President's death and disappearance of the Speaker of the House, Carl appoints himself acting commander-in-chief.
+Adrian, Carl, and First Daughter Laura fly to the arks while President Wilson remains in the White House to address the nation.
+Jackson finds the Karpovs, Yuri's girlfriend Tamara, and their pilot, Sasha.
+Sasha and Gordon fly the families out in an Antonov An-500, as the volcanic ash from Yellowstone envelops the Las Vegas Valley.
+The planet's crust shifts, resulting in billions of deaths in disasters worldwide, including President Wilson.
+With the presidential line of succession broken, Carl appoints himself acting commander-in-chief.

-Upon reaching the Himalayas, the plane runs out of fuel.
-Sasha instructs everyone to escape using a car stored in the hold, while he crash-lands the jet on a glacier which then slides off a cliff, killing him.
-The survivors are spotted by Chinese Air Force helicopters.
-Yuri and his sons are taken to the arks, but everyone else are abandoned including Tamara (due to her having an affair with Sasha).
-Nima takes them to the arks with his family.
-With Tenzin's help, they stow away on ark 4.
+Upon reaching the Himalayas, the Antonov's engines malfunction.
+As the plane touches down on a glacier, the party uses a Bentley Flying Spur stored in the hold to escape, while Sasha stays in the cockpit and is killed when the jet goes over a cliff.
+The survivors are spotted by Chinese Armed Police helicopter,s which take only the three ticket-bearing Karpovs, leaving Tamara and Jackson's family behind.
+The group encounters Nima, who, with his own family, takes them to the arks, where they stow away on Ark 4 with Tenzin's help.

-With a tsunami approaching, Carl orders the loading gates be closed though most people have not boarded.
-Adrian begs the captain and the other arks not to carry out the order.
-The loading gates are opened and the passengers aboard the arks, but Yuri falls to his death as he pushes his sons into the ark.
-As the gate closes, Tenzin is injured and Gordon is crushed to death in the gears.
-The impact driver used to access the ship gets lodged in the gate machinery, preventing it from closing completely and disabling the ship's engines.
-As the tsunami strikes, the back of the ark starts flooding and it is set adrift, heading for Mount Everest.
+With a megatsunami approaching, Carl orders the loading gates closed, though many people have not yet boarded.
+Adrian persuades the captain and the other surviving world leaders to allow more passengers aboard the arks, while Yuri falls to his death as he pushes his sons onto Ark 4.
+As the gate closes, Tenzin is injured and Gordon is fatally crushed.
+Tenzin's impact driver lodges in the gate mechanism, preventing it from closing completely and disabling the ship's engines.
+As the tsunami strikes, the ark starts flooding as it is set adrift, heading for Mount Everest.
 Adrian rushes to clear the gears, but watertight doors close, trapping the stowaways and drowning Tamara.
-Noah and Jackson dislodge the tool.
-The crew regains control of the ark, while Jackson and Noah make it back safely.
+Noah and Jackson dislodge the tool, and the crew regains control of the ark.

-Twenty-seven days later, the waters are receding.
-The arks approach the Cape of Good Hope, where the Drakensberg mountains are the highest mountain range on Earth.
-Adrian and Laura begin a relationship, while Jackson and Kate reconcile their marriage.
+Twenty-seven days later, the waters start receding.
+The arks approach the Cape of Good Hope, where the Drakensberg Mountains are now the highest mountain range on Earth.
+Adrian and Laura begin a relationship, while Jackson and Kate reconcile.